Legal Insurance in Germany: Helping You Know Your Rights

 - Builders’ coverage: Protects you when you’re buying or building your home

-- What legal insurance in Germany covers for you
+- What legal insurance in Germany covers you

 - What does deductible mean in my legal insurance contract?